IrvRodFlo9/cartaPorteFrontEnd/README.md

 ## Build

-Run `npm run all` to build the project in the directory `docs`.
-Before run `npm run install:devs` for install the dependencies necesary to make the build of the project.
+Run `npm run build:all` to build the project in the directory `docs`.
+Before run `npm run install:devs` for install the dependencies necesary to make the build of the project in `docs`.

 ### Classic Build